Fall Reading Center

 Consistent, All-Year Center Ideas

-1. Block Center – wooden blocks, figures, building prompts
+1. Block Center – wooden blocks, figures, building prompts, parquetry blocks with pattern cards

-2. Reading/Library Center – child-sized seating, rotating book baskets
+2. Reading/Library Center – child-sized seating, rotating book baskets, quality books for the child to choose and "read" to others

-3. Dramatic Play Center – dress-up clothes, props
+3. Dramatic Play Center – dress-up clothes, props, themes (school, hospital, restaurant, spaceship)

-4. Kitchen/Restaurant Center - pretend kitchen, table, chair, restaurant props, aprons, menus, order pads
+4. Kitchen/Restaurant Center - pretend kitchen, table, chair, restaurant props, aprons, menus, order pads, pencils

-5. Art Center – crayons, paint, scissors, collage materials, easel, chalk
+5. Art Center – crayons, paint, various paint brushes, safety scissors, collage materials, easel, chalk, various types of paper

-6. Math & Manipulatives Center – counting bears, pattern blocks, linking cubes, sorting toys
+6. Math & Manipulatives Center – counting bears, pattern blocks, linking cubes, sorting toys, base ten blocks, geoboard

-7. Science & Nature Center – magnifying glasses, shells, rocks, simple investigations
+7. Science & Nature Center – magnifying glasses, shells, rocks, sand, dirt, simple investigations, human body puzzles, colorful leaves, balance scale

-8. Sensory Table – rice, beans, sand, water (changed regularly but center stays)
+8. Sensory Table – rice, dried beans, sand, water (options changed regularly, but the sensory center stays), toys to play with sensory items

 9. Puzzle Center – peg puzzles for toddlers, wooden puzzles or floor puzzles for preschoolers

-10. Lego Center - Duplo Legos for toddlers, Lego mats, directions for specific builds
+10. Lego Center - Duplo Legos for toddlers, basic Legos for preschoolers, Lego mats, directions for specific builds

 11. Gross Motor Area – tunnels, soft blocks, balance items (indoor or outdoor)